ELIXIREstonia/2024-06-18-R-basic/README.md

-# 2023-10-24-R-basic
+# 2024-06-18-R-basic

 ELIXIR-EE training course on R and Rstudio basic usage.
 Target to learners who have no or very little prior experience with R and Rstudio.

-The main document of the lecture is the `2023-10-24-R_basic.Rmd` R markdown document.
+The main document of the lecture is the `2024-06-18-R_basic.Rmd` R markdown document.
 R markdown allows code (examples) and explanation / documentation to be in the same document in a nicely formatted, well structured manner.

 Data files needed in the code are located in the `data` folder.

-Some AI generated learning outcomes for the training:
+Learning outcomes for the training:

 1.  **Understanding Basic R Data Structures**: